B2B homepage structure isn’t about following a template. It’s about guiding visitors through a logical journey from awareness to action.

 • Stock photography wasting space

-• Burying key info below fold
+• Burying key info below the fold

 Example structure: